 - Will a new bite guard, retainers, or other appliance need to be fabricated?

 The surgical placement of the implant is only one factor to be considered in the cost of placing and restoring an implant, and is frequently covered under dental insurance benefits.
 Currently about 75% of plans nationwide cover the cost of dental implants to some degree.
 Pricing may be dependent upon your plan’s benefits and our network status with that insurance carrier.
 We are in-plan for most major dental insurance carriers.
 This is something that we must verify on an individual basis with the insurance carrier because one insurance plan with a particular carrier may cover implants, whereas another plan with that same carrier may not.
 This is dependent upon your employer or benefit provider and the selections they have made.

 Restoring the implant with a new tooth is a separate part of the procedure, and we always strive to complete this part in the best fashion, both economically and functionally.
 Due to our use of Cerec technology, we are usually able to complete the restoration of your implant faster and for less expense than most people think.
 This part of the procedure is frequently covered by insurance, but again, must be verified on an individual basis.
 We can do a pre-determination with your dental insurance provider once we have examined you and determined your exact needs!

 In order to ensure the best service and outcomes for our patients, we perform a 3D CT scan (CAT Scan) of the jaw for all patients.
-Learn more about dental implants and CT Scans.
-This allows us to see a Three Dimensional view of the vital structures of the jaws such as nerves, other teeth, sinuses, etc. This is a critical part of the process to ensure that you have a successful outcome!
+This allows us to see a three-dimensional view of the vital structures of the jaws such as nerves, other teeth, sinuses, etc. This is a critical part of the process to ensure that you have a successful outcome!
 There is an additional fee for this scan.

 All you have to do is Google “Dental Implants” and you will find advertisements for dental implants as low as $599, $1995, etc.